Zanana-med/Born2BeRoot/README.md

 **Machine ?????**

-The `Machine`here refer to the **Virtual machine** exactly.
-Let's understand what is it, and why you should use one also ! ...
+The `Machine`here refer to **Virtual Machine** exactly.
+Let's understand what is it and why you should use one also !

 # **Virtual Machine**